U.S. Supreme Court tosses rulings blocking Indiana abortion curbs

 Republicans at the state level have pursued a variety of abortion restrictions.

 In a third Indiana case on Thursday, the court left in place a ruling in favor of an abortion clinic seeking a license to open a clinic in South Bend.
-The state appealed when the 7th Circuit ruled in 2019 that abortion provider Whole Woman’s Health could get a provisional license while the litigation over the matter continued.
+Indiana appealed after the 7th Circuit ruled that abortion provider Whole Woman’s Health could get a provisional license while the litigation over the matter continued.

 The Supreme Court on Thursday in two other abortion-related cases left in place policies in Chicago and Pennsylvania’s capital Harrisburg that place limits on anti-abortion activists gathered outside clinics.